mitsuhiko/lucumr/about.rst

 one of the founding members of the `Pocoo Team <http://pocoo.org>`_ and lead developer on a couple of popular Python projects.

-I'm currently located in Austria and London and working as a partner for `Sentry <http://www.getsentry.com/>`_ and as an advisor for `Fireteam Ltd.
+I'm currently located in Austria and working as a partner for `Sentry
+<http://www.getsentry.com/>`_ and as an advisor for `Fireteam Ltd.
 <http://fireteam.net>`_.
 I'm available for on-site teaching,
 presentations and certain types of short term contract work.
 Aside from that I do `open source </projects/>`_ development and like `giving talks